 I was only slightly aware of my self-worth at age eight, when I arrived at Astor, but I was quite aware of whom I was when I left!
 My youthful confusions gave way to education, my experiences secured my confidence, and my accomplishments validated my self-worth.

-Keeping my emotions aside, I can connect each high and low stage to my past because I have always kept Astor as a touchstone in almost every moment of my best achievements and joy, as well as my …
+Keeping my emotions aside, I can connect each high and low stage to my past because I have always kept Astor as a touchstone in almost every moment of my best achievements and joy, as well as …

 The holiday season seems to start earlier every year!